Here’s What Cops Have To Say When Teslas On Autopilot Crash

 The National Transportation Safety Board and the National Highway Traffic Safety Administration have each dispatched investigators to Culver City to explore the cause of the crash.

-Meanwhile, Officer Rueca with the San Francisco Police Department said there are no laws on the books excusing drivers of semi-autonomous or driver assisted vehicles from bad behavior.
+Meanwhile, Officer Rueca with the San Francisco Police Department said there are no laws on the books excusing drivers of semiautonomous or driver-assisted vehicles from bad behavior.

 “The person is still supposed to be in control of the vehicle.
 They’re still considered driving,” he said.
 “Even though this technology is out there, there aren’t any changes in the law.”
-In the case of an accident, Reuca said the circumstances in the case of a Tesla would be investigated the same way as in the case of a normal car.
+In the case of an accident, Rueca said the circumstances in the case of a Tesla would be investigated the same way as in the case of a normal car.

 The three recent incidents are not the first of their kind.
 There have been a handful of accidents where drivers blamed Autopilot over the years — in Dallas, in California, and in Florida.

 In 2016, a Tesla driver was killed while operating a vehicle equipped with Autopilot.
-The National Highway Traffic Safety Administration investigated, and not only exonerated Tesla, but found that the company had tried to prevent customers from becoming distracted and over-relying on Autopilot, according to The Verge.
+The National Highway Traffic Safety Administration investigated, and not only exonerated Tesla, but found that the company had tried to prevent customers from becoming distracted and over-relying on Autopilot, according to the Verge.
 “It appears that Tesla’s evaluation of driver misuse and its resulting actions addressed the unreasonable risk to safety that may be presented by such misuse,” the report said.

 Tesla told the Washington Post, “Autopilot is intended for use only with a fully attentive driver.”

-But in August, the president of the Insurance Institute for Highway Safety Adrian Lund told Bloomberg that there’s real concern over how semi-autonomous vehicles make it easier for drivers to zone out.
+But in August, Adrian Lund, the president of the Insurance Institute for Highway Safety, told Bloomberg that there’s real concern over how semiautonomous vehicles make it easier for drivers to zone out.
 “Everything we do that makes the driving task a little easier means that people are going to pay a little bit less attention when they’re driving,” he said at the time.

-Even though car makers have made it clear drivers still need to be vigilant behind the wheel of semi-autonomous cars, and driver assist software tends to reduce accidents overall, it’s possible that the existence of the software is making drivers less alert.
+Even though car makers have made it clear drivers still need to be vigilant behind the wheel of semiautonomous cars, and driver assist software tends to reduce accidents overall, it’s possible that the existence of the software is making drivers less alert.

 Exactly how fully autonomous vehicles on the road in California will be regulated is still being hashed out.
 But already, Google’s self-driving operation Waymo is working with local law enforcement on how to “recognize and then access” a self-driving car following a collision, and communicate with Waymo about the incident.

-For the semi-autonomous cars that are already on the road, their drivers — including all owners of brand new Model 3s — should continue to follow the existing rules of the road.
+For the semiautonomous cars that are already on the road, their drivers — including all owners of brand-new Model 3s — should continue to follow the existing rules of the road.

 Caroline O'Donovan is a senior technology reporter for BuzzFeed News and is based in San Francisco.